2013 MLS Cup playoffs: Format

-For 2013, the league kept the format the same as the 2012 edition.
+For the 2013 playoffs, the league kept the format the same as the 2012 edition.
 In 2012, the league's previous system of "wild card" qualification—which had the potential for "crossover" series in which one team could play in the other conference's bracket—was scrapped.
-Instead, the current system has the top five teams in each conference qualify for the playoffs and the two conference brackets are entirely separate.
-The First Round of each conference is a one-off match between the 4th and 5th place teams, similar to the previous wild card system, with the 4th-place team hosting.
-The First Round winner advances to play the conference's top seed in the Conference Semifinals while the other two teams play each other in the other series.
+Instead, the new system had the top five teams in each conference qualify for the playoffs, with the two conference brackets being entirely separate.
+The first round of each conference was a one-off match between the fourth and fifth-placed teams, similar to the previous wild card system, with the fourth-placed team hosting.
+The first round winner advanced to play the conference's top seed in the conference semifinals, while the other two teams played each other in the other series.

-Conference Semifinals and Conference Championship series are conducted in a home-and-away aggregate-goal format, with the higher seed hosting the second leg.
-If the teams are tied after two games, a 30-minute extra time period (divided into two 15-minute periods) will be played followed by penalty kicks, if necessary.
-The away goals rule or golden goal is not used.
+The conference semifinals and conference finals were conducted in a home-and-away aggregate-goal format, with the higher seed hosting the second leg.
+If the teams were tied after two games, a 30-minute extra time period (divided into two 15-minute periods) was played, followed by a penalty shoot-out if necessary.
+The away goals rule and golden goal were not used.

-In the case of ties in the First Round and MLS Cup, extra time and penalty kicks are used in the same manner as above.
+In the case of ties in the first round or MLS Cup, extra time and a penalty shoot-out would be used in the same manner as above.